francescou/docker-compose-ui/README.md

 ## What is it

 Docker Compose UI is a web interface for Docker Compose.

-Disclaimer: the software is still under heavy development and might not be ready for production use.
+Docker Compose authors warning: _Compose is great for development environments, staging servers, and CI.
+We don’t recommend that you use it in production yet.__

 ![screenshot project detail](https://raw.githubusercontent.com/francescou/docker-compose-ui/master/screenshots/project-detail.png)